Drassil/git-wiki/wiki/main_page.md

 The easier and faster way to use git-wiki is the "skeleton" method.

-Simply clone [this repo](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy of the skeleton project.
+1. Simply clone [this repo](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy of the skeleton project.

-Edit _config.yml and other pages as you need and then deploy it on github pages.
+2. Edit _config.yml and other pages as you need and then deploy it on github pages.

+**Done**! now wait that your page will be published and you're ready **_to wiki_**!

 For more installation options see the [Installation instructions](#installation-instructions)